thodges314/CodingChallenge/readme.md

 `java -jar CodingChallenge.jar`

-You will be presented with an inteface where you can enter lists of ranges and condense them.
+You will be presented with an interface where you can enter lists of ranges and condense them.

 ![](http://i63.tinypic.com/xgeba1.png)